paduel/fhub/README.rst

     :alt: contributions welcome

 \
-A pythonic way to use the Finnanhub data API.
+A pythonic way to use the Finnhub data API.

 This package is still in a very early stage of development, so it is still incomplete and may contain bugs.
 It should only be used to test its functionality.
 \